wxt-dev/examples/README.md

 The README needs to contain frontmatter, which is used to generate the `metadata.json` file.
 This file's raw contents is used by https://wxt.dev to create a [nice example search UI](https://wxt.dev/examples.html).

-The `metadata.json` file is updated automatically when a commit is sent to the `main` branch.
-So you don't have to worry about updating it manually.
-But if you want to review the contents to make sure it will look good, run:
+Before merging your PR, please update the `metadata.json` file by running the below command:

 ```sh
 pnpm -w update-metadata
 ```

+Review that the changes to the file look good, and you're good to merge :+1: